-6 REQUEST FOR CHILD TO C CARRY HIS/HER OWN MEDICINE
+6 REQUEST FOR CHILD TO CARRY HIS/HER OWN MEDICINE

-This form must be completed by p If staff have any concerns discuss parents/guardian.
-Is this request with health care professionals.
+This form must be completed by If staff have any concerns discu y parents/guardian. uss this request with health care professionals.

 Name of school/setting

 Name of child

 Class

 Name of medicine

 Emergency procedures

 Contact information

 Name

 Daytime phone number

 Relationship to child

-I would like my son/daughter to ke necessary eep his her medicine on him/her for use as
+I would like my son/daughter to necessary keep his her medicine on him/her for use as

 Signed

 Date

-7 STAFF TRAINING RECORD - AD MINISTRATION OF MEDICINES
+7 STAFF TRAINING RECORD - ADMINISTRATION OF MEDICINES

 Name of School/ setting

 Name of Staff member

 Type of training received

 Date training completed

 Training provided by

 Profession

-has received the training detailed ny necessary treatment.
-I recommend the
+I confirm thathas received the training detailed above and is competent to carry out any necessary treatment.
+I recommend the training is updated

 Trainer's signature

 Date

-I confirm that I have received the training ng detailed above
+I confirm that I have received the training detailed above

 Staff signature

 Date

 Suggested review date

-8 DESCRIPTION OF SEIZURES, INCL TREATMENT WITH BU Name of child Date of birth How often do seizures occur?
-What can trigger a seizure or are there occur? e any signs to indicate a seizure might Please describe what the seizure is us describe each individually). sually like (if there is more than one type How long do seizures usually last?
-(S tate how long each type lasts) What is the child like after a seizure? (sleepy etc.) Other useful information
+8 DESCRIPTION OF SEIZURES, INCLUDING THOSE WHICH MAY NEED TREATMENT WITH BUCCAL MIDAZOLAM Name of child Date of birth How often do seizures occur?
+What can trigger a seizure or are the occur? ere any signs to indicate a seizure might Please describe what the seizure is describe each individually).
+Please describe what the seizure is usually like (if there is more than one type describe each individually).
+How long do seizures usually last?
+(State how long each type lasts) What is the child like after a seizure? (sleepy etc.) Other useful information

-9a BUCCAL MIDAZOLAM TREATMENT PLAN 1.
-When should buccal midazolam be administered? (include whether it is after a certain length of time and/ or number of seizures) 2.
-Initial dosage: How much buccal mid- recommended number of milligrams for • • • • • • • • • • • • • • • • • • • • 3.
-What is the usual reaction(s) to bucca al midazolam?
-4. If there are difficulties in the administ should be taken? ration of buccal midazolam, what action 5.
-Can a second dose of buccal midazolam be given?
-If so after how long? (state the time to have elapsed before re-administration takes 6.
-How much buccal midazolam is giver as a second dose? (in milligrams) 7.
-When should the person's usual doct or be consulted?
-8. When should 999 be dialled for emerg gency help?
+9a BUCCAL MIDAZOLAM TREATMENT PLAN

+1. When should buccal midazolam be administered? (include whether it is after a certain length of time and/ or number of seizures)

+2. Initial dosage: How much buccal midazolam is given initially? (note recommended number of milligrams for this person)

+3. What is the usual reaction(s) to buccal midazolam?

+4. If there are difficulties in the administration of buccal midazolam, what action should be taken?

+5. Can a second dose of buccal midazolam be given?
+If so after how long? (state the time to have elapsed before re-administration takes

+6. How much buccal midazolam is given as a second dose? (in milligrams)

+7. When should the person's usual doctor be consulted?

+8. When should 999 be dialled for emergency help?

 9. Which trained members of staff should administer the medication, with a witness?

 10. Who / Where Needs to be informed?

-Parent / Guardian Tel: Other Tel:
+Parent / Guardian Tel:

+Other Tel:

 9b Precautions: Under what circumstances should buccal midazolam not be used?
-All occasions when buccal midazolam is administered must be recorded (see overleaf) This plan has been agreed by the following:- School Doctor (Block Capitals) Signature Date Parent /Guardian (Block Capitals) Signature Date Headteacher (Block Capitals) Signature Date Insurance Cover in Place?
-Pembrokeshire County Council This form should be available for review at every medical review of the patient
+All occasions when buccal midazola overleaf) m is administered must be recorded (see This plan has been agreed by the fol lowing:- School Doctor (Block Capitals) Signature Date Parent /Guardian (Block Capitals) Signature Date Headteacher (Block Capitals) Signature Date Insurance Cover in Place?
+Pembrokeshire County Council This form should be available for rev view at every medical review of the patient